finos/spring-bot/chat-workflow-spring-boot-starter/README.md

 </dependency>
 ```

-2. You will need a bean exposed in Spring implementing the interface `com.github.deutschebank.symphony.workflow.Workflow`.
+2. You will need a bean exposed in Spring implementing the interface `org.finos.symphony.toolkit.workflow.Workflow`.
 (See below).

 3. You will need to configure the `application.yml` for a bot as described in [Spring Boot Starter for Symphony Api](../symphony-api-spring-boot-starter/README.md).
 NB:  Chat workflow will bring in the other Symphony Spring Boot Starters transitively, so you don't need to specify those.